Click on the image above to view a comprehensive pamphlet about TIP

 Application to TIP is optional, and admission to TIP is competitive.
 Only a limited

-number of seats are available.
 There is no fee to participate in this program.
+Outside employment and concurrent enrollment in an academic program is prohibited.

 Notification of the TIP decision will be given in mid to late April.
 Please contact